Before you install the device to a mast tube, verify visually that the view in the direction of the remote unit is unobstructed.

 Where possible adjust both ends of link simultaneously to speed up the process.

-Alternate adjustments at both ends of link in small increments both horizontally and vertically to establish position with strongest signal whilst looking for maximum main signal (see paragraph on main & side lobes).
+Alternate adjustments at both ends of link in small increments both horizontally and vertically to establish position with strongest signal (highest value of parameter RSS, received signal strength) whilst looking for maximum main signal (see paragraph on main & side lobes).

 Voltmeter – indicates local RSS

-RAy Tools smartphone application – indicates RSS, SNR – Local & Peer
+RAy Tools smartphone application – indicates RSS, MSE – Local & Peer

-Antenna Alignment Tool web page – indicates RSS, SNR – Local & Peer
+Antenna Alignment Tool web page – indicates RSS, MSE – Local & Peer

-Bar graph on Live Data page inside web manag. – indicates RSS, SNR, BER – Local & Peer
+Bar graph on Live Data page inside web management – indicates RSS, MSE, BER – Local & Peer

 |RAy units support traditional antenna alignment using a voltmeter measurement